LabKey/platform/demo/README.md

 ## Development Server
 This module includes a webpack development server to help with rapid development.
 The server is setup for Hot Module Replacement, to allow updates made to TypeScript, JavaScript, CSS and SCSS files to take effect on the page without manual builds or page refreshes.
-To start the server, from the command line run "npm start", then navigate to either of the appropriate development pages.
+To start the server, from the command line in the demo module directory run "npm start", then navigate to either of the appropriate development pages.
 - http://localhost:8080/labkey/home/demo-helloWorldDev.view?
 - http://localhost:8080/labkey/home/demo-todoListDev.view?

 <a name="jest"></a>
 ## Jest Tests
 This module is setup to run Jest tests, including using Enzyme and Jest Snapshot testing.
-There is an example Jest test with snapshot in the HelloWorld module.
+There is an example Jest test and Jest snapshot in the HelloWorld module.
 Jest tests can be run using "npm run test" or they can be run directly in IntelliJ.

 [LabKey Gradle build]: https://www.labkey.org/Documentation/wiki-page.view?name=gradleBuild